mohamedhassan2050/Git_course/README.md

 # Git_course
-my git and github course , i will learn git and github to improve my skills
+my git and github course , i will learn git and github to improve my skills.

 ##first lesson
-###is how to learn Markup language Syntax to write read me file
+is how to learn Markup language Syntax to write read me file.